aalykiot/nodejs-course/README.md

 ### Modules

-<p>Java or Python use the import function to load other libraries, while PHP and Ruby use require.
+Java or Python use the import function to load other libraries, while PHP and Ruby use require.
 Node.js implements the CommonJS interface for modules.
-In Node.js you can also load other depencies using the require keyword.</p>
+In Node.js you can also load other depencies using the require keyword.

 ---